schell/zyghost-com/site/series/frp/index.md

 #### [A gentle introduction to FRP](/series/frp/intro)
 <date>2017/08/22</date>
-Softly discussing what FRP is and when to use it.
+Quickly discussing what FRP is.